Wednesday, March 5, 2025

-The Queen’s Cook by Tessa Afshar is available now from your favorite local bookseller or online:
+Storm Warning, the first book in the Hidden Bay series by Elizabeth Goddard, is available now from your favorite local bookseller or online:

 Baker Book House Christian Book Amazon Barnes & Noble Walmart